Leica TL2 vs Sony A7C

 It is notable that the A7C has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The TL2 lacks such a headphone port.

 Both the TL2 and the A7C are recent models that are part of the current product line-up.
 The TL2 replaced the earlier Leica TL, while the A7C does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the TL2 and A7C can be found, respectively, in the Leica TL2 Manual (free pdf) or the online Sony A7C Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica TL2 or the Sony A7C – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.